 Thinking about attending a bridal show?
-If so, you will be in the presence of many wedding vendors and it can be overwhelming.
+If so, you will be in the presence of many wedding vendors, which can be overwhelming.
 So how can you make the best of your time there and be on your way to planning your dream wedding?
-Follow a few of our tips below and they will help you reduce that overwhelming feeling when you attend a bridal show.
+Follow a few of our tips below; they will help you reduce that overwhelming feeling when attending a bridal show.

-2. Don’t bring children or come with a large group of people.
+2. Don’t bring children or come with a large group.
 Remember, this is YOUR day.
-If you spend your limited amount of time trying to look after kids or tracking down members of your group you will not get the most out of what the show has to offer.
+If you spend your limited time looking after kids or tracking down members of your group, you will not get the most out of what the show has to offer.

 5. Find out what vendors will be attending in advance.
 This will help you make the most out of your time.
 Think about it… 50 vendors, 5 minutes per booth…that’s already over 4 hours of your time!
-Researching in advance allows you come up with your best plan of attack to really find the venders who matter most to you.
+Researching in advance allows you to devise your best attack plan to find the vendors most matter to you.

 6. Bring your calendar to schedule appointments with vendors or to book them on the spot.

-7. Bring the following items: Notebook, pen, checkbook, credit card, and a large tote bag.
+7. Bring the following items: A notebook, pen, checkbook, credit card, and a large tote bag.
 You will be getting a lot of handouts from vendors.
 Make sure to sort through these handouts right away.
-If you wait until the next day you may forget which ones you are really interested in.
+If you wait until the next day, you may forget which ones you are really interested in.
 Consider writing your notes on each different brochure you collect.
-This way it will be easier for you to remember a face to the name when you make follow-up calls.
+This way, it will be easier to remember a face to the name when you make follow-up calls.

 8. Don’t go on an empty stomach.
-There may be cake samples available, possibly an appetizer or two, but overall most bridal shows will not have food or drinks available.
+Cake samples may be available, possibly an appetizer or two, but most bridal shows will not have food or drinks available.

 9. Wear comfortable shoes.
-The last thing you want to be is uncomfortable, so grab your favorite pair or flats or comfy boots and you’ll be good to go!
+The last thing you want to be is uncomfortable, so grab your favorite pair of flats or comfy boots, and you’ll be good to go!

 10. Proceed with caution if you are going to make any deposits.
-Be sure to read all of their terms and conditions so you know what you signed yourself up for.
-Remember, if it sounds too good to be true, it probably is.
+Be sure to read their terms and conditions so you know what you signed yourself up for.
+If it sounds too good to be true, it probably is.

 BONUS TIP: HAVE FUN!
-Bridal shows may seem overwhelming at first, but don’t let all the people and the noise get to you!
+Bridal shows may seem overwhelming initially, but don’t let all the people and the noise get to you!
 Just gather some information, sign-up for the free contests, and enjoy the fashions brought to the show.
 It’s all about you, don’t forget that